isaselimi-ubt/FFlick/README.md

-# Flutter Shopping Cart with GetX, Stripe and Firebase
+# Flutter Shopping Cart with GetX and Firebase

 A new Flutter project.